 We have little insight into the Pollard business model.
 However, it was lucrative – in 1900 one Australian paper reported that Charles Pollard had netted over £3,000 in two years – the equivalent of about $AU450,000 in 2020 currency.

 A life of touring

 Alf’s tours with Pollard’s Lilliputian Opera Company, managed by Charles Pollard and Nellie Chester – as identified so far by this writer include

 - I. Sept 1896 – c.
 Sept 1897, Tour to India and the “Far East” (meaning Manila, Singapore, Hong Kong)

-- II.
-August 1898 – c.
-April 1901, Tour to South Africa and the Far East.
-(However, details of this are still sketchy.
-It is quite likely there were two tours)
+- II August 1898 – c.
+1900, Tour to South Africa and the Far East.
+(However, details of these first two tours are still sketchy.)

 Manifests show SS Sierra departed Sydney 3 Sept 1901, SS Aorangi arrived back in Australia on 17 Oct 1902.
 Then, three months later…

 - V. January 1903 – April 1904, Tour to North America.